Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The mass-ratio discrepancy

 A comparison of $q_{\rm ph}$ with $q_{\rm sp}$ utilizing much better data than those available to \citet{ND1991} is now possible.
 A large body of spectroscopic determinations resulted from a program of RV observations of short-period ($P < 1$ day), bright binaries conducted in years 1993 -- 2010 at the DDO and published in 23 papers in years 1993 -- 2010.
 The program included 124 W~UMa-type binaries.
-The spectroscopic determinations during the DDO program did not use any previous, literature data by design, ensuring no bias from published $q_{\rm ph}$; the binaries were selected for observations based simply on the sky accessibility, star brightness, and the somewhat erratic weather conditions at the DDO.
-A convenient list of the observed binaries is provided in \citet[Table 1]{Rci2013a}.
+The spectroscopic determinations during the DDO program did not use any previous, literature data by design, ensuring no bias from published $q_{\rm ph}$.
+The binaries were selected for observations based on the sky accessibility, star brightness, and the somewhat erratic weather conditions at the DDO.
+A list of the observed binaries is provided in \citet[Table 1]{Rci2013a}.

 The size of the DDO spectroscopic program and the consistency of the methods used ensure uniformity of the $q_{\rm sp}$ determinations.
 In contrast, the photometric determinations come from various sources in the literature.
-All researchers used the light-curve synthesis model developed following the \citet{Lucy1968b} description, which was first extensively used by \citet{MD1972a,MD1972b}.
+All researchers utilized the light-curve synthesis model developed following the \citet{Lucy1968b} description, which was first extensively used by \citet{MD1972a,MD1972b}.
 The light-curve synthesis approach gained widespread utilization after its implementation by \citet{WD1973}, followed by several widely accessible computer codes such as \citet{WVH2009,Prsa2016,Conr2020,2020ascl.soft04004W}.

 Certain precautions were applied to ensure the mutual independence of the $q_{\rm sp}$ and $q_{\rm ph}$ determinations.
-The selection included only: (1)~W~UMa-type binaries with $q_{\rm ph}$ Lucy-model determinations published {\it before\/} the spectroscopic determinations, and (2)~binaries showing total eclipses to ensure the highest photometric solution stability.
-The first condition aimed to prevent a ``leak'' and stabilization of the photometric, iterative, multi-parameter solution on the already available spectroscopic value.
+The selection included only: (1)~W~UMa-type binaries with $q_{\rm ph}$ Lucy-model determinations published {\it before\/} the spectroscopic determinations, and (2)~binaries showing total eclipses to ensure the highest photometric solution stability irrespectively of the specific implementation of the Lucy model.
+The first condition aimed to prevent a ``leak'' and stabilization of the photometric, iterative, multi-parameter solution on the already available spectroscopic value, while the second condition excluded poorly-conditioned light curve solutions based only on distortion effects.
 The selected binaries are listed in Table~\ref{tab_Qtab} which is similar to Table~2 in \citet{ND1991}.